 The Rattlesnake Lifecycle

 Rattlesnakes are ovoviviparous, meaning that females develop eggs, but they never lay them.
-Instead, the eggs stay inside the female rattlesnake’s body and hatch inside.
+Instead, the eggs stay inside the female rattlesnake’s body, surrounded by a thin membrane.
 Then, the female gives birth to live baby snakes.

 Rattlesnakes generally live around ten years in the wild, though captive specimens have lived up to 25 years.
 Each year, the snake goes through periods of activity and rest.
 Rattlesnakes feed, grow, molt, and mate in the spring, summer, and fall months.
 But, when winter sets in and during the hottest parts of the summer, their metabolisms slow down, and they find a nice den to rest in until the weather better suits them.

 When baby rattlesnakes first emerge from their mother, they have a single, button-like link on the tip of their tail.
 Baby rattlesnakes aren’t born with rattles, but they are born with the beginning of what will eventually become a rattle.
 The button on the end of the tail is the first segment of the rattle.